ornfelt/windows_dots/my_scripts/README.md

 map_util: some commands on mapping network drives in Windows and seeing security groups.

-Then I have some other util scripts for tasks and network.
+Then I have some other util scripts for tasks and such.

 # Other stuff:
 cmd as admin, then: